AaronDJosephs/3-SAT-Generator/README.md

 The test is the simple exponential solution, but that is acceptable for these purposes.

 The instance that is generated is in the form of a string, which is a little annoying to deal with, but in other ways is helpful.
+I think I'll have to add a new class for instance so that it's not in the form of a string, and instead it has a toString method.
+That way, I can easily get the benefits of the string form without the detriments, though it will require a significant rework.